 09 of 12

-Put your staircase to work as hidden storage.
-Here the design team at BUJ+COLÓN Arquitectos did just that with smartly placed cubbies and cabinets.
-The entire staircase system is modular, making it a snap to reconfigure.Continue to 10 of 12 below.
+Put your staircase to work with hidden storage.
+The design team at BUJ+COLÓN Arquitectos did just that with smartly placed cubbies and cabinets.
+The entire staircase system is modular, making it easy to reconfigure.Continue to 10 of 12 below.

 10 of 12

-Sometimes complicated problems like the lack of storage space can be solved with a simple solution.
-The design team at R3 Architetti eliminated the need for a bedroom dresser by placing custom rolling drawers under the built-in bed frame.Continue to 11 of 12 below.
+A lack of storage space here is solved with a simple solution.
+The design team at R3 Architetti eliminated the need for a bedroom dresser by placing customized rolling drawers under the built-in bed frame.Continue to 11 of 12 below.

 11 of 12